 Laura quickly realized massage therapy was her second calling.
 “I love doing something to help others feel better and, really, that was always the joy I got out of performing.
 Lifting people up in turn makes me feel better,” Laura says.

 But leaving music behind was not an option.
-She knew she needed the joy of making music in her life and wanted to be in a recording studio creating, singing, and producing.
-So she continued to create and perform when she wanted to…it was nearly perfect.
+She needed the joy of making music and wanted to be in a recording studio creating, singing, and producing.
+She continued to create and perform when she wanted to…it was nearly perfect.

 In 2010, “Bow Tie and Rose Tattoo” was released.
 But life is full of twists and turns…